moliver28/research-handbook/content/handbook/business-technology/pmo/pmo-governance.md

 ## Non SOX projects tha tfollow Prgram development

-- Please refer to the 1 time programd evelopment controls below as a best practice
+- Please refer to the one time program development controls below and follow the requirements as a best practice
-- For UAT insteak off test cases for SOX applicaitons as a best practice provide screenshots for the high risk critical test scenarios
+- For UAT, obtain testing screenshots only for high/critical risk test scenarios.
+For high/critical risk test failures, obtain screenshots documenting resolution

 ## Program governance